ludiosarchive/Minerva/docs/Overview.rst

 Why listen on port 843?
 843 is the port where Flash first looks for a Socket master policy file. [#]_ SocketFace serves Flash socket policy files when asked.
-If Flash player cannot get the policy file from port 843, it will try to get the policy from the connection destination port.
+If Flash player cannot get the policy file from port 843, it will try to get the policy file from the connection destination port.
 But by serving the policy on port 843, we reduce the time needed to establish the first connection.

 Note: 843 is used for Minerva data transmission as well, but typically only as a fallback.
 It's not restricted to just serving the policy file.

-Flash Socket cannot connect to the `SocketFace + SSL` listener (which right now it is only for WebSocket SSL), so we do not need to have a SocketFace (non-SSL) listen on port 843 on IP2.
+Flash Socket cannot connect to the `SocketFace + SSL` listener (which right now is only for WebSocket SSL), so we do not need to have a SocketFace (non-SSL) serving policy on port 843 on ``IP2``.

 Suggested <extra ports> for listening:

 *	21 (ftp), 22 (ssh), 110 (pop3), 143 (imap), 465 (SMTPs - Microsoft) [#]_,
 	843 (Flash master policy port) 993 (imap+ssl), 995 (pop3+ssl)

-Also, keep in mind that SSL connections will use a lot more memory compared to non-SSL connections. [#]_

-**TODO:** import information about increasing connection limits on Linux, including raising unix socket backlog for Twisted itself

 ..	[#] "Most proxies disable CONNECT to anything but port 443." http://lists.whatwg.org/htdig.cgi/whatwg-whatwg.org/2008-November/017241.html